dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 ### &#8855; &#8710; &#8968;xx&#8969; [Information In Holonic, Particle Form Exhibits Complicated Behavior Analogous To Entanglement](#information-in-holonic-particle-form-exhibits-complicated-behavior-analogous-to-entanglement)

+- non-local behavior demonstrated when the state for a wikipedia page edit graphs undergoes a mode-switch (DeDeo Wikipedia: see end of video on "information processing & political order")

 - the focus here is on the idea of spatially-distributed agency, as it relates to the social/physical distribution of information,